Non-Emergent Medical Transportation (NEMT)

 To schedule a ride, call us at 1-877-875-4657 or the local number listed above.

 Call us.
-The earlier you tell us, the better.
+The earlier you can let us know, the better.

 If you have an emergency, call 911.
-The program does not arrange for emergency transportation.
-However, we can get you an ambulance if you need one for a non-emergency ride.
+The program does NOT arrange for emergency transportation.
+However, we can support in getting you an ambulance if you need one for a non-emergency ride.